arty-F/UniDI/README.md

 typedInstance.Inject();
 ```

 3. Resolve dependencies of injection consumer classes by invoking `Resolve()` method.
 Or you can use `GameObject` extension method on prefab to one row instantiate and resolving dependencies (has 9 overloads like original Instantiate method).
+After `GameObject` resolving all injected dependencies will be available in `Start` method (in `Awake` and `OnEnable` they still will be `null`).
 ```csharp
 using UniDI;
 ...